ms-rampura/Society-Management-System/README.md

-# SocietyHub Management System 🏛️
+# Society Management System 🏛️

 A **C-based CLI tool** for universities to manage student societies, members, and venue bookings efficiently.